fastly/compute-starter-kit-rust-static-content/README.md

  * `ASSET_REGEX` - The regex used to determine assets to be preloaded for a given response body.
 Defaults to files in `/assets/`.
  * `CONTENT_SECURITY_POLICY` - The value of the `Content-Security-Policy` header used to determine origins that resources can be loaded from.

-If your bucket doesn't require authentication, make sure to modify the `set_authentication_headers` function in `src/main.rs` to skip the generation of the AWSv4 signature.
+If your bucket requires authentication, you will need to create an [edge dictionary](https://docs.fastly.com/en/guides/about-edge-dictionaries) named `bucket_auth` with the following values:

+ * `access_key_id` - The HMAC access key ID for your service account with read access.
+ * `secret_access_key` - The HMAC secret key for your service account with read access.

 ## Understanding the code